Skip to main content

 Complete the Loop: Why Your AI Writes Bad Code (and How to Fix It)

-The most common complaint about AI coding is not that the model is dumb.
+The biggest weakness in most AI coding workflows is not that the model writes bad first drafts.

 What a Human Developer Has That AI Usually Does Not